spicybirsge/views-backend/README.md

 # Notes

-- Make sure to visit your google accounts settings which your gonna use here and enable "less secure apps"
+- Make sure to visit your google accounts settings which your gonna use here and enable "less secure apps".